MicrosoftDocs/openapi-docs/OpenAPI/kiota/quickstarts/go.md

 ## Project configuration

-In case you're adding a kiota client to an existing project, the following configuration is required:
+In case you're adding a Kiota client to an existing project, the following configuration is required:

 - **go.mod** > go set to version 18 or above.

 ## Add dependencies

-Before you can compile and run the generated API client, you will need to make sure the generated source files are part of a project with the required dependencies.
+Before you can compile and run the generated API client, you need to make sure the generated source files are part of a project with the required dependencies.
 Your project must have a reference to the [abstraction package](https://github.com/microsoft/kiota-abstractions-go).
-Additionally, you must either use the Kiota default implementations or provide your own custom implementations of of the following packages.
+Additionally, you must either use the Kiota default implementations or provide your own custom implementations of the following packages.

 - HTTP ([Kiota default net/http-based implementation](https://github.com/microsoft/kiota-http-go))
 - Form serialization ([Kiota default](https://github.com/microsoft/kiota-serialization-form-go))